Working with Git

 access you your source code and Git versioning history.

-In order to link your Ionic Pro app with GitHub you will need an existing GitHub repository.
+In order to enable the integration with your Ionic Pro app you will need an existing repository on GitHub or Bitbucket Cloud.

-When you link the GitHub repository a webhook will be created on GitHub
+When you link the repository a webhook will be created for the repository

 master branch will trigger builds.